-The Bank recognized provision (reversal of allowance on) for impairment losses on commitments and other contingent assets amounting to (₱5.2 million) and ₱6.0 million in 2020 and 2019, respectively (see Note 13).
+The Bank has recognized allowance for impairment losses on commitments and other contingent assets amounting to ₱14,257 as at December 31, 2022 and 2021 (see Note 13).
 These pertain to various commitments and contingent assets which are not reflected in the accompanying financial statements.